Frozen Donor Egg and Egg Banks

 To learn more about the differences between the frozen donor egg and fresh donor egg process, read our blog Fresh or Frozen Egg Donation?
 What Does it Mean for You, the Egg Donor.

-We have locations in Fairfax, Virgnia; Towson, Maryland (for monitoring only); Austin, Texas; Dallas/Frisco, Texas; Several locations in The Greater Salt Lake City area in Utah; Tucson, Arizona; Phoenix, Arizona; Irvine, California; and San Francisco, California.
+We have locations in Fairfax, Virgnia; Towson, Maryland; Austin, Texas; Dallas/Frisco, Texas; Several locations in The Greater Salt Lake City area in Utah; Idaho Falls, Idaho; Bloomfield, Michigan; Tucson, Arizona; Phoenix, Arizona; Irvine, California; and San Francisco, California.
 View the locations on a map here.

 No. Egg banks like ours are different from traditional egg donor agencies, where donors are often required to travel far to the recipients’ IVF clinic for the egg retrieval procedure.
 You will be able to undergo every part of the donor egg process locally in a city near you.
 The exception is for donors who live in or near Towson, Maryland – donors will have to travel to Fairfax, VA for their egg donation procedure.
 Learn other benefits of donating through a donor egg bank here.